AT-MFCGA: An Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm for Evolutionary Multitasking

-Besides MFEA-II, a growing corpus of literature is recently noted around dynamically and efficiently facing with negative knowledge transfer in multitasking environments.
-The most related with MFEA-II is its multi-objective variant (MO-MFEA-II \cite{bali2020cognizant}), which follows the same concepts as its single-objective counterpart.
-The work proposed in \cite{yi2020multifactorial} goes in this same direction, proposing a multi-objective \textit{novel interval} MFEA that embraces the $RMP$ online updating strategy of MFEA-II.
-A similar philosophy is followed in \cite{tang2019adaptive}, in which an adapted multifactorial particle swarm optimization method is proposed based on an inter-task learning parameter updated during the search.
-Another solver introducing mechanisms for avoiding negative transfers is the one presented in \cite{yin2019multifactorial}.
-In this case, authors use the classical MFEA using a new inter-task knowledge transfer strategy.
-This new strategy is based on search direction instead of individuals, generating offspring as per the sum of an elite solutions of one task and a difference vector from another task.
-In \cite{zheng2019self}, a solver coined as \textit{self-regulated evolutionary multitasking optimization} is presented.
+Besides MFEA-II, a growing corpus of literature has recently been noted around dynamically and efficiently dealing with negative knowledge transfer in multitasking environments.
+That which is most directly related to MFEA-II is its multi-objective variant (MO-MFEA-II \cite{bali2020cognizant}), which follows the same concepts as its single-objective counterpart.
+The research proposed in \cite{yi2020multifactorial} follows this same line of thought, proposing a multi-objective \textit{novel interval} MFEA that embraces the $RMP$ online updating strategy of MFEA-II.
+A similar philosophy is followed in \cite{tang2019adaptive}, in which an adapted multifactorial particle swarm optimization method is proposed based on an inter-task learning parameter being updated during the search.
+Another solver introducing mechanisms to avoid negative transfers is the one presented in \cite{yin2019multifactorial}.
+In this case, authors implement the classical MFEA using a new inter-task knowledge transfer strategy.
+This new strategy is based on search direction instead of individuals, generating offspring as per the sum of an elite solution of one task and a difference vector from another task.
+In \cite{zheng2019self}, a solver referred to as \textit{self-regulated evolutionary multitasking optimization} is presented.
 This method introduces a \textit{self-regulated knowledge transfer scheme} that establishes several innovative concepts such as \textit{ability vector} or \textit{task-groups}.
-These concepts allow controlling the amount of material shared among the population elements.
-Further adaptive TO schemes can be found in \cite{chen2019adaptive,zhou2019towards}.
+These concepts permit the amount of material shared among the population elements to be controlled.